Introducing your partners to Slack Connect

 - Think about how many channels you’ll need to share with your partner.
 If you’re working on more than one project together, you’ll likely need more than one channel.
 You can have as many channels as you need!
 Just as you wouldn’t put all your emails in one chain, you don’t need to put all your messaging into one Slack Connect channel.

 Some of your partners might be using the free version of Slack, or not using Slack at all yet.
-If you are on the Enterprise Grid subscription, teams on a free subscription can join channels they’re invited to in your org without having to upgrade or start a free trial.
-If you are on a different paid subscription, not a problem!
-Once you invite your partners to collaborate in Slack, if they’re eligible, they’ll get a 90-day free trial of Slack’s Pro subscription*.
+If you are on the Enterprise Grid plan, teams on a free plan can join channels they’re invited to in your org without having to upgrade or start a free trial.
+If you are on a different paid plan, not a problem!
+Once you invite your partners to collaborate in Slack, if they’re eligible, they’ll get a 90-day free trial of Slack’s Pro plan*.

 Ready to get started?